 "Ironically the expensive memberships that once shielded timeshare owners from 'holidays from hell' have trapped them in some of the least acceptable holiday conditions available in modern times."

-Do you want to escape your membership?
+Do you want to leave your timeshare membership?

 If you are considering your timeshare options, speak with one of our specialists at the Timeshare Advice Centre.